base-angewandte/image-backend/docs/overview.md

 Users can export a collection in the form of a pptx file.
 If the user wants to show two artworks on one single powerpoint slide, she can *connect* two artworks inside the collection.

 ## Static and dynamic pages
-The django web app is mainly serving rather static pages, which are defined by the following templates (and a few additional ones):
+The django web app is mainly serving rather static pages, which are defined by the following templates (and a few smaller supporting ones):
 * `/artdb/templates/base.html` - the basic page skeleton
 * `/artdb/templates/artwork/thumbnailbrowser.html` - the main page showing thumbnails
 * `/artdb/templates/artwork/collections_list.html` - a listing of collections

 Apart from those pages, there are several **overlays**.
 These overlays are not served as stand-alone pages.
-Instead they are loaded via javascript and put inside empty divs defined in the ``base.html``.
+Instead they are loaded via javascript and put inside empty divs defined in the `base.html` template.
 When an overlay gets shown, the content *beneath* is removed via css (`display: none`).
 When the user closes the overlay, the content beneath appears again.
 No reload necessary.

 **A webframework/library such as Angular or React was not used.** The empty divs are filled by simply loading static overlay templates via **jQuery**.
 * `artwork_detail_overlay.html` gets loaded when the user clicks twice on an artwork’s thumbnail.